 The Company's business activities have been described above and the factors likely to affect its future development and position have been set out below.
 The financial statements have been prepared on a going concern basis.
-See Note 1c.
+See Note 1c to the financial statements.